Welcome to Queen Elizabeth National Park Uganda

-One new and expanding approach to handle money within Uganda is using cell phones commonly known as Mobile money.
-You can Sign up with any of the local carrier and then send and also receive money directly on your phone, obtainable almost any place across the country.
+One new and expanding approach to handle money within Uganda is using cell phones commonly known as Mobile Money.
+You can Sign up with any of the local carriers and then send and also receive money directly on your phone, obtainable almost any place across the country.
 But of course, you need to have some money deposited on it.

 Shopping in Uganda

 From jammed but fascinating markets filled with collectable handicrafts to glitzy malls in our big city with the latest must-have name brands, more so because our favourable exchange rate makes your retail therapy last longer too.
 Uganda’s shopping centres provide world-class shopping, plenty of entertainment, the latest movies and delicious food inconveniently situated and safe surroundings.
 Whether you are looking for something specific, have time on your hands to browse around or just love to shop, the boutiques, chain stores and specialist shops in the country’s malls have it all.
 The quality, cost and variety of goods on offer along with the safe, sophisticated environment provided by Uganda’s shopping centres should not take visiting international holidaymakers and business people by surprise.

 Uganda’s malls are famous for its excellent shopping and entertainment facilities.
 When you leave the country after your holiday or business trip, you will lament the baggage restrictions of the international airlines and wish that you could take more of Uganda home with you!
 Vacationers can choose from dining and enjoying a drink at local or hotel bars and restaurants, seeing a movie at the cinema, attending a theatrical production at the cultural centre or gambling at one of the two casinos in town.
 Some bars host live music sessions at weekends.
 Uganda is known for its woodcarvings, handcrafted jewellery, textiles and attractive basketry – all make a memorable souvenir of your trip.